 Surgery for low-grade spondylolisthesis — issues to consider before you consent

-Spondylolisthesis surgery is sometimes recommended for patients who receive little to no relief from conservative, nonsurgical treatment.
-If your physician has recommended surgical treatment for your low-grade spondylolisthesis, there are a number of important issues to consider before you consent to an operation.
+Spondylolisthesis surgery can be recommended for patients who have not received the relief they require from conservative nonsurgical treatment.
+If your doctor has recommended surgical treatment for your low-grade spondylolisthesis, there are a number of important issues to consider before you consent to an operation.

-The majority of patients who are diagnosed with spondylolisthesis do not require surgery because they find the relief they need through conservative, nonsurgical treatment.
-What works for one patient, however, might not work for you, and finding the optimal nonsurgical treatment regimen might require trial and error.
-Before consenting to surgery, ask your physician if you’ve already attempted all available nonsurgical treatments and combinations of treatments.
+A large number of patients who are diagnosed with spondylolisthesis do not require surgery because they find the relief they need through conservative treatment.
+What works for one patient, however, might not work for you and finding the optimal nonsurgical treatment plan might require trial and error.
+Before consenting to surgery, ask your doctor if there are any other nonsurgical treatments that could still be worth attempting.
 He or she can recommend a personalized treatment plan.

-At one time, spondylolisthesis surgery was highly invasive and required a long, difficult rehabilitation.
-This type of operation, called open spine surgery, is still performed today on patients who haven’t been made aware of, or aren’t candidates for, minimally invasive spine procedures.
-If your physician has advised you to undergo an operation for low-grade spondylolisthesis, review the differences between traditional open spine surgery and minimally invasive spine procedures before consenting to either operation:
+Traditional open spine spondylolisthesis surgery is highly invasive and requires a long, often difficult, rehabilitation.
+If your doctor has advised you to undergo an operation for low-grade spondylolisthesis, review the differences between traditional open spine surgery and minimally invasive spine procedures before consenting to either operation:

 Traditional open spine surgery for spondylolisthesis:

-- Utilizes a large incision and disruption of musculature and other soft tissue
+- Uses a large incision that causes disruption of muscles and other soft tissue

-- Poses a risk for failed back surgery syndrome (FBSS, the worsening or continuing of symptoms following surgery for spondylolisthesis and other degenerative spine conditions), infection and other postsurgical complications
+- Poses a risk for failed back surgery syndrome, infection and other postsurgical complications

 - Can cause significant scarring